Meenah001/Best-Worst-States-to-Retire-in-U.S/README.md

   # Data Preparation

-  The data has 8 fields (i.e 8 columns) which are; State, Affordability rank, Wellness rank, Weather rank, Culture rank and Crime rank.
+  The data has 8 fields (i.e 8 columns) which are; State, Overall rank, Overall score, Affordability rank, Wellness rank, Weather rank, Culture rank and Crime rank.
 It also has 50 records (i.e 50 rows)

   ---